-TTEC is subject to various domestic and international laws and regulations and permitting and licensing regimes ("Regulations").
-These Regulations often change and require TTEC to devote resources and make investments to stay in consistent compliance.
+TTEC is subject to various domestic and international laws and regulations, permitting and licensing regimes (collectively, "Regulations").
+These Regulations often change and require TTEC to devote considerable resources and make investments to stay in consistent compliance.
 The narrative that follows summarizes some of the more important Regulations that impact our business; it is not intended as an all-inclusive list.
-In every jurisdiction where we do business, TTEC has processes in place to monitor regulatory requirements and take reasonable steps to assure compliance.
+In jurisdictions where we do business, TTEC has processes in place to monitor regulatory requirements and take reasonable steps to assure compliance.

 Data Privacy.
-We are subject to data protection and privacy regulations in many of the countries where we operate, including the European General Data Protection Regulation ("GDPR"), the California Consumer Protection Act ("CCPA") and other similar U.S. state-level data protection legislation, the Philippine Data Privacy Act ("Republic Act No. 10173").
-Certain of our customer experience centers and remote locations also require compliance with Health Information Trust Alliance ("HITRUST") requirements, Health Insurance Portability and Accountability Act ("HIPAA",) and with the Payment Card Industry Data Security Standard (PCI-DSS), and other similar requirements.
+We are subject to data protection and privacy regulations in many of the countries where we operate, including the European General Data Protection Regulation ("GDPR"), the California Consumer Protection Act ("CCPA") and other similar U.S. state-level data protection legislation, and the Philippine Data Privacy Act ("Republic Act No. 10173").
+Certain of our systems, that support clients with special regulatory requirements, also require compliance with Health Information Trust Alliance ("HITRUST") requirements and Health Insurance Portability and Accountability Act ("HIPAA") regulations for clients in the healthcare industry; the Payment Card Industry Data Security Standard ("PCI-DSS") for financial services clients and other clients where we have access to their customers' payment card information; Federal Information Security Management Act GSA ("FISMA") and Federal Risk and Authorization Management Program ("FedRamp") requirements for U.S. federal government clients; and other similar requirements.

 TTEC maintains a cyber security and data privacy program designed to protect our clients', their customers', and our employees' confidential personal and sensitive information.
 We have invested in our cyber security capabilities to identify, detect, respond to and recover from cyber threats and attacks.
 These investments help us reduce our vulnerabilities to cyber incidents and minimize their impacts on our operations.
 They also support compliance with our contractual obligations and the laws and regulations governing our activities.
 We engage independent auditors to conduct general controls and business process (SOC1 and SOC2) assessments for technology solutions we use in our banking, financial services, and insurance ("BFSI") and healthcare verticals.
 We also engage third parties to conduct vulnerability assessment and penetration testing of our technology environments.
-See "Risk Factors - Uncertainty and inconsistency in privacy and data protection laws that impact our business, failure to comply with contractual obligations related to privacy, and high cost of compliance may impact our ability to deliver services and our results of operations."
+See "Risk Factors - Uncertainty and inconsistency in privacy and data protection laws relevant to our business, failure to comply with contractual obligations related to privacy, and high cost of compliance may impact our ability to deliver services and our results of operations."